navindhuttargi/Navin_Dhuttargi_Portfolio/README.md

 * Implenented Service locator,Observer and MVC design pattern for architecting the project
 * Implemented the functionality of player movement and Enemy movement
+* Implemented the gameplay mechanics and gameplay logic